Matyas Kopecky

 Kopecky describes himself as 50/50 Czech and Dutch and chose to represent the Czech Republic.
 He has a brother and a sister who are both elite level cyclists.
 His older brother is a third year U23 in Belgium and currently rides for a continental team and a younger sister for a Dutch U19 team.
 Cycling clearly runs in the family.

-Off the bike Kopecky completed his final year of school in the Netherlands and enjoys spending time with family and friends and would one day like to start playing guitar when he finds some free time.
+Off the bike Kopecky enjoys spending time with family and friends and would one day like to start playing guitar when he finds some free time, but for now the focus remains very much on racing.